PurvishK/Tex-t-onic/README.md

 <h1>Textonic</h1>
-Textonic is a Web Application which extracts text from the Images using Computer Vision Algorithms
+Textonic is a Web Application which extracts Text from the Images using Computer Vision Algorithms.